The Nootka Trail now ranks as my favourite coastal trail in BC. It stretches for…

 Continue along the trail over rocky ground and admire the rugged looking Mt.
 Inglismaldie on the far shore.
 Be prepared for some ups and downs over the next few kilometres.
 We stopped just short of the Aylmer Pass Junction – at 7.8 kilometres from the trailhead.
 A side path to the beach beckoned and so did lunch.

-You could choose to continue on this trail – past the LM8 campground (with bear proof boxes), followed by one at the 9.3, 11 and the 18.8 kilometre mark.
-Reach the end of the lake after hiking 23 kilometres.
+You could choose to continue on this trail – past the LM8 campground (with bear proof boxes), followed by one at the 9.3, 11 and the 18.8 km mark.
+Reach the end of the lake after hiking 23 km.
 You can continue even further to the Ghost Lakes and finally Devils’s Gap at 30.6 kilometres.
 Retrace your steps to return.

 Lots of big-horned sheep